Forcepoint Alternative (2026): Why Zscaler, Netskope, and Cisco Umbrella Aren't an Architectural Upgrade

 Cisco's SSE strategy is built around stack alignment.
 Umbrella integrates with Cisco ASA and Firepower firewalls, Cisco Secure Client (formerly AnyConnect), Meraki, and Talos threat intelligence.
 For organizations already invested in the Cisco networking stack, the operational fit is tight.
 Detail: Cisco Umbrella SIG Essentials explained.

 Forcepoint ONE is stack-independent.
 The roadmap is driven by Forcepoint's PE owners (TPG today), not by a broader networking and security platform play.
-That makes it easier to adopt without a Cisco-anchored stack, but harder to justify against a Cisco shop already running ASA, Firepower, or Meraki.

 What differs between Cisco Umbrella SIG and Forcepoint: